Virgil Michel

-Virgil Michel, OblSB (born George Michel; June 26, 1890 – November 26, 1938) was an American Benedictine monk.
+Virgil Michel, O.S.B. (born George Michel; June 26, 1890 – November 26, 1938) was an American Benedictine monk.
 He was known for his advocacy of the Liturgical Movement, religious education and social justice.

 Michel was born in St. Paul, Minnesota on June 26, 1890, to Fred and Mary Michel.
 Michel spent much of his childhood holidays on his grandfather's farm in Scott County.
 After an education at St. John’s Preparatory School in Collegeville, Minnesota, where he was noted for both his seriousness and energy, Michel joined the Benedictine Order, taking the name Virgil.
 Michel then went on to obtain a doctorate in English and a licentiate in theology at the Catholic University of America.
 It was there where Michel encountered the ideas of Thomas Edward Shields, a supporter of liturgical revival who believed that it was the “organic teaching of the Church”.

-In 1924, after a stint teaching at St. John's University, where he became unpopular with his students for the "sharpness" of his comments as well as a tendency to "launch into nervous discussions of his numerous personal problems and difficulties", Michel began studying under Joseph Gredt in Rome.
-However, he was unhappy with Gredt's teachings and moved to Louvain for the next academic term.
+In 1924, after a stint teaching at St. John's University, Michel began studying under Joseph Gredt in Rome.
+However, he moved to Louvain for the next academic term.
 Michel made a number of study trips across Europe, where he became further informed on liturgical revival.
 He was especially influenced by Lambert Beauduin.
 His time in Europe led Michel to come to the conclusion that liturgical reform was crucial, especially in America.
 In order to fulfil this aim, he began planning a “Popular Liturgical Library” of literature in order to establish a liturgical review.

 In 1925, Michel returned to America, where he established a liturgical review the form of Orate Fratres, which was eventually renamed Worship.
 By 1930, Michel's eyesight began to fail, leading him to retreat to a Native American mission, where he organized seminarians in their catechizing of the Ojibwe people.
 He returned to St. John's in 1933, where he advocated for reforms, such as changing the liturgy to the vernacular from Latin and including women in “positions of lay leadership".
 Michel also believed in further education, believing that "the real task of a liturgical movement [was] an educational one".